-If you’re even remotely engaged with the goings-on in New York’s art and music scenes, chances are you’re familiar with Allan Tannenbaum’s photographs—if not deeply moved by them.
-Perhaps you’re even one of the many inspired by his work to pick up a camera and start shooting.
-His photographs have that kind of effect on people.
-Suffice it to say, Allan’s contribution to contemporary culture is immeasurable.
+If you’re even remotely engaged with the goings-on in New York’s art and music scenes, chances are you’re familiar with Allan Tannenbaum’s photographs, if not deeply moved by them.
+His contribution to contemporary culture is immeasurable.
 It is in large part thanks to him—and his work in the ’70s and early ’80s as chief photographer and photo editor for the Soho Weekly News (published between 1973 to 1982)—that many of New York’s most iconic moments have been preserved for us and future generations to cherish and learn from.

 As part of our We Are New York interview series, we caught up with Allan over email to find out how he’s staying creative and keeping his mind engaged during the COVID-19 crisis.

 What creative projects or special initiatives have you immersed yourself in in the midst of the current public health crisis?

 Allan Tannenbaum: COVID-19 has brought some of the projects I was working on to an abrupt end, hopefully just a temporary one.
 I was very much looking forward to the opening reception of the Studio 54 Night Magic exhibition at the Brooklyn Museum.
 There are numerous photographs in the exhibition that I took at 54, as well as some of my artifacts.
 But we decided not to go to the party out of concerns about the virus and the next day the museum closed to the public, so I haven’t even seen the show.
 This month I was supposed to travel to Puglia, Italy, for an exhibition of my John Lennon photographs at an art festival there.
 I have no idea when they will be able to hold this festival.